Skip to main content

 Next steps

-2. Obtain your client key and terminal device information
+2. Provision credentials and terminal device information

 Ready to get started?
 Choose your platform above to begin the integration process.